 The academic counselor will help you develop a degree plan that reflects your academic and career goals.

-The MA or MS candidate must complete a minimum of 30 hours from Business Analytics, Economics, and a supporting quantitative or application area, or 24 hours of coursework and 6 hours of thesis if the student chooses to finish the program with a thesis option.
+The M.A. or M.S. candidate must complete a minimum of 30 hours from Business Analytics, Economics, and a supporting quantitative or application area, or 24 hours of coursework and six hours of thesis if the student chooses to finish the program with a thesis option.
 Courses may be selected from the following:

 A maximum of 12 hours from the College of Business are permitted.